seyed0123/OXDebate/README.md

 Welcome to the repository of our ChatGPT web application, a marriage between the power of artificial intelligence and the human-like interaction of a chat interface.
 This application employs an open-source GPT model, providing a conversational AI experience that allows us to answer follow-up questions, admit mistakes, challenge incorrect premises, and reject inappropriate requests.

 Built using a combination of React, GoLang, and Python, this application represents a comprehensive full-stack solution.
-React is employed to create a user-friendly and interactive front-end, GoLang handles server-side operations, and Python manages the GPT model server.
+React is employed to create a user-friendly and interactive front end, GoLang handles server-side operations, and Python manages the GPT model server.

 In the initial stages of the project, the plan was to use OpenAI's API.
 However, to overcome certain limitations and to provide a more flexible solution, the decision was made to switch to an open-source GPT model.
 The result is an application that is capable of handling real-time chat with the GPT model, offering a dynamic and engaging user experience.